Biltmore Challenge Endurance Ride

 2. SMOKING: Smoking is prohibited on trails; OK in camp or at vet check.

-3. DOGS: Dogs must be on a leash at all times and confined (not tied) when you are riding.
+3. DOGS: Dogs MUST be ON LEASH at all times when you are around and confined (not tied) when you are not around..

 4. FIRES: Open fires are prohibited.
 Charcoal grills are OK.

-7. HAY: Greatly excess hay, treat as trash (bag and remove).
+14 HAY: Greatly excess hay, pile or treat as trash (bag and remove).
 Remains can be spread.

 ----> No water crewing before or immediately after Arrival Timer.

-----> No on-trail crewing, unless management decides to allow one crew point on the last two loops of the 100-mile ride only.
+----> No on-trail crewing, unless management decides to allow one crew point on the last loop of the 100-mile ride only.

-----> Maximum of two people per equine at pulse & vet presentation.
+----> Maximum of three people per equine at pulse & vet presentation.

 JUDGING CRITERIA

 Control checks will all be ‘gate into hold’, with 64 pulse requirement, unless control judge staff determines otherwise.
-For non-finish checks, for AERC the equine must meet this criteria within 30 min of arrival at check or be disqualified; for FEI the equine must meet this criteria within 20 min of arrival at check or be disqualified.
+For non-finish checks, for AERC the equine must meet this criteria within 30 min of arrival at check or be disqualified.
 Horses must be judged 'fit to continue'.
 Other criteria, including exit exam, may be included in rider packet or announced at rider meeting if weather is a factor.

 Finishing criteria will be Fit to Continue including recovery.
-For AERC completion, recovery is to pulse rate of 64 or below within 1 hour of finish.
-For FEI, the equine must meet criteria within 30 minutes of finish.
+For AERC open completion, recovery is to pulse rate of 64 (ride specific) or below within 50 minutes of finish or whatever the head control judge specifies at the ride briefing (this allows for 20 minutes to walk to camp).
 As soon as pulse is down, the equine may be brought for the final exam, but MUST be presented within the allotted time to avoid disqualification.
+For AERC limited distance, recovery is to pulse rate of 60 or below within 30 minutes of arrival at camp.

 Cardiac Recovery Index (CRI) may be used, including final vetting for Best Condition.